influxdata/docs.influxdata.com-ARCHIVE/content/chronograf/v1.4/administration/managing-security.md

 #### Creating a Heroku application

-To obtain a client ID and application secret for Heroku, follow the guide posted [here](https://devcenter.heroku.com/articles/oauth#register-client).
+To obtain a Heroku Client ID and Heroku Secret, follow the guide posted [here](https://devcenter.heroku.com/articles/oauth#register-client).
 Once your application has been created, those two values should be inserted into the following environment variables:

 * `HEROKU_CLIENT_ID`